Physics-50/Module-1/docs/syllabus.md

 # Lab Books and Data Sheets
 ## Lab Books
 In this course we will not be using traditional lab books.
 Instead you will be assigned a Google Doc and Google Spreadsheet at the beginning of each module to keep your lab record.
-What we will stress in this course is not a particular structure or format for your lab book, but rather the usefulness of the record. **Please note that even though they are not graded, you are required to use the provided Google Doc and Google Spreadsheet to document your work and data collected in the lab.
+The Google doc and Google sheets notebooks are intended to be used in parallel.
+In broad terms we encourage you to use the Google docs notebook to keep detailed notes and images of your experimental set-up.
+We encourage you to make use of the Google doc notWhat we will stress in this course is not a particular structure or format for your lab book, but rather the usefulness of the record. **Please note that even though they are not graded, you are required to use the provided Google Doc and Google Spreadsheet to document your work and data collected in the lab.
 Deductions will apply if they are not used.
 In addition, the Google doc and Google spreadsheet issued to you through this course are the only material you will have access to during the practicum.**

 What information will I need to replicate this experiment in 6 months or 6 years?
 Would a sketch or photo of the setup be helpful?
 How exactly did I take that particular data point?
 What did or did not work in my experimental procedure and what did I learn from it?
 What are my units?
 What does this variable mean? etc.